Las Vegas tourism is down. Some blame Trump's tariffs and immigration crackdown

 “The tariffs are a big thing too.
 They seem to be contributing to the rising cost of everything,” Hart said.

-At downtown's Circa Resort and Casino, international visits have dipped, especially from Canada and Japan, according to owner and CEO Derek Stevens.
-But the downturn comes after a post-COVID spike, Stevens said.
+At the downtown Circa Resort and Casino, international visits have dipped, especially from Canada and Japan, according to owner and CEO Derek Stevens.
+But the downturn comes after a post-pandemic spike, Stevens said.
 And while hotel room bookings are slack, gaming numbers, especially for sports betting, are still strong, he said.

 “It's not as if the sky is falling,” he said.
-Wealthier visitors are still coming, he said, and Circa has introduced cheaper package deals to lure those with less money to spend.
+Wealthier visitors are still coming, and Circa has introduced inexpensive package deals to lure those with less money to spend.

 “There have been many stories written about how the ‘end is near’ in Vegas,” he said.
 “But Vegas continues to reinvent itself as a destination worth visiting.”